clarkgrubb/data-tools/README.md

 The *data tools* repo provides utilities for converting between TSV (which can be manipulated by `tawk`) and CSV:

-    csv-to-tsv
+    csv-to-tab
     tsv-to-csv

 Converting from CSV to TSV is problematic if the fields contain tabs or newlines.
-By default `csv-to-tsv` will fail if it encounters any.
-There are flags to tell `csv-to-tsv` to strip, backslash escape, replace with space, or replace with space and squeeze.
-See the [man page](https://github.com/clarkgrubb/data-tools/blob/master/doc/csv-to-tsv.1.md).
+By default `csv-to-tab` will fail if it encounters any.
+There are flags to tell `csv-to-tab` to strip, backslash escape, replace with space, or replace with space and squeeze.
+See the [man page](https://github.com/clarkgrubb/data-tools/blob/master/doc/csv-to-tab.1.md).

 <a name="xlsx"/>
 ## xlsx